Information Technology (EN) fulltime

 Cloud Computing (September - January)

-The core of the minor is a team project for an external client (not for profit), which provides you with the opportunity to see your backend being applied in practice.
+The heart of this minor is a group project for an external client (often a non-profit organisation), which gives you the chance to see how your application is really used!

 Bachelor of Science